A brief history of digital gold Coins?

 Now with blockchain technology established as a secure accounting method, and with Bitcoin becoming better known to the general public, a new era of gold-backed cryptocurrency is emerging.
 There is a proverbial (and literal) gold rush happening now in the crypto world, and even countries are looking to issue their own Gold-based cryptocurrency.

 The basic concept is certainly compelling.
-A digital token or coin is issued that represents a value of gold (for example 3.1 gram of gold equals 1 world coin).
+A digital token or coin is issued that represents a value of gold.
 The gram of gold is stored by a trusted custodian a reputed company in the world, and can be traded with other coin holders.